mulcmu/klipper/docs/Delta_Calibrate.md

 The basic delta calibration generally does a good job of calculating delta parameters such that the nozzle is the correct distance from the bed.
-However, it does not attempt to calibrate X and Y dimensional accuracy.
+However, it does not attempt to calibrate X and Y dimensional accuracy or adjust tower radii.
 It's a good idea to perform an enhanced delta calibration to verify dimensional accuracy.

 This calibration procedure requires printing a test object and measuring parts of that test object with digital calipers.
+The enhanced solve may adjust the per-tower radii along with the arm lengths and tower angles.

 Prior to running an enhanced delta calibration one must run the basic delta calibration (via the DELTA_CALIBRATE command) and save the